smartoptics/sosnmp/docs/source/docs/pysnmp-hlapi-tutorial.rst

 In this example we will query public SNMP Simulator available over IPv4 on the Internet at `demo.pysnmp.com`_.
-Transport configuration is passed to SNMP LCD in form of properly initialized :py:class:`~pysnmp.hlapi.UdpTransportTarget` or :py:class:`~pysnmp.hlapi.Udp6TransportTarget` objects respectively.
+Transport configuration is passed to SNMP LCD in form of properly initialized :py:class:`~pysnmp.hlapi.asyncio.UdpTransportTarget` or :py:class:`~pysnmp.hlapi.asyncio.Udp6TransportTarget` objects respectively.

 .. code-block:: python